ItsZeusBro/FileInteractionModel/README.md

-# The File Interaction Model (FIM) 0.1
+# The File Interaction Sexy Transaction (FIST) 0.1

-The File Interaction Model is specified as a Turing Complete File Computer.
+The File Interaction Sexy Transaction Model is specified as a Turing Complete File Computer.

 ## We can begin with the 12 Main Concepts: